ProjectEvergreen/greenwood/www/pages/docs/configuration.md

 ```

 ### Workspace
 Path to where all your project files will be located.
 Using an absolute path is recommended.
+Default is _src/_.

 #### Example